affluent-bilby-classifieds/express-js_ra-cb-menu/README.md

 Please note: Although I am a seasoned tech guy I am quite a novice as a developer.
 If you experience issues with this project please try the original at: https://github.com/francoisruty/fruty_react-admin
-In fact, there is currently an issue with the docker-compose.yml file for this particular fork so it won't build.
-I plan to fix this soon.
-I have also uploaded a docker-compose.json file.
-This is where we will experiment with auto-building.
-You can use either YAML or JSON files with docker.

-I have tried to automate the building of the docker containers by adding .sh scripts and hooks to the docker-compose.yml file.
-Until this is fixed (and I will update the readme) when it is please refer to fruty's setup instructions and docker-compose file.

 I have now decided to backport the changes I have made from https://github.com/affluent-bilby-classifieds/react-admin-and-postgraphile-playground so the docker configuration will get updated to include the scripts in that project accordingly.